-Culture is what happens when the senior leaders in the organization do or don’t practice the leadership fundamentals.
+Culture happens when the senior leaders in the organization do or don’t practice the leadership fundamentals.
 Let me say this differently.
-If the leaders are good (i.e., practice the fundamentals at least most of the time) the result will be a healthy culture.
+If the leaders are good (i.e., practice the fundamentals at least most of the time), the result will be a healthy culture.
 If not, the result will be an unhealthy culture.
 It’s that simple!
 If the culture is healthy, the enterprise will succeed.
 If not, it will struggle and maybe even fail.

 So what is culture?
 The Encarta World English Dictionary defines culture as “The shared beliefs, customs, practices, and social behavior of a particular group.”
 Here’s another one, “A particular set of attitudes that characterizes a group of people.”
 In a sentence, “We have tried hard to avoid creating a blame culture.”

 You get the idea.

 Culture is tough to define but easy to see.
 It doesn’t take long to conclude that an organization’s culture is “good” or “bad.”
 The key, though, is that you can’t create a good culture by talking about how important it is to have a good culture.
 Culture is something that happens as a result of the behavior of senior leaders in any organization.
 If there was ever an area where it’s important to “walk the talk,” this is it.